Milan-BUAA/TSAN-brain-age-estimation/data_preprocessing/README.md

           .......
 ```

-## Reorganize the preprocessed resulting images for Training or Testing
+## Reorganize the preprocessed resulting images

 According to the above image preprocessing scripts, we will get a variety of preprocessing results of the original image.
 However, as for brain age estimation with TSAN, our models were trained by image with brain extraction and non-linear registration.
 Therefore, we wrote a simple script to reorganize the preprocessed image files and classify them for subsequent training and testing